GRCLP1006 - Greece Cyclades

 Sifnos: Apollonia – Kamares

 Ferry to Sifnos (about 20 minutes, included), with its numerous perched churches and monasteries, but also its talented potters.
 Your accommodation is in Kamares, a wonderful beach, where you will spend the next 3 nights.
-Depending on your arrival time you can do your first hike from Apollonia (bus not included, around 10 min) to Kamares.
+Depending on your arrival time you can do your first hike from Apollonia (bus not included, about 10 min) to Kamares.
 A very nice downhill walk with sweeping views of the sea always in the background.

-About 2 hours of walking, 5km/3.1mi, +10m/33ft, -190m/623ft.
+About 2.5 hours of walking, 7km/4.4mi, +270m/885ft, -450m/1475ft.
 Daypack to carry.

 Accommodation